Quality boarding, lessons, training & sporthorse sales in Geauga County, OH

-Since the Anthony family purchased the farm in 2005, they have rescued and rehabbed many horses in need.
+Since the Anthony family purchased the farm in 2005, they have rehabbed and retrained many horses, especially off-the-track thorougbreds.
 They have all gone on to permanent homes, and many have become successful show horses.
 Below are a few of our former horses, click on their photos for more information.

 Former PRF horse, Sully, and his owner Gabi, competing at South Farm 2010.

 Update: Sully and Gabi are 2010 USEA

 Area 8 Reserve Champions in the Novice Division.

 Ms. Money Penny, at Lake Erie College in 2005 a few months after her rescue.

 Update: Currently competing in the Low Adult jumpers at "A" shows in Michigan with her new owners.

 In 2005, the farm rescued these two lovely chestnut TBs from slaughter.
 Sully, now known as "Monsters Inc", was sold in early 2006 and has gone on to have a very successful eventing career, currently competing with his new owner at training level.